-Chemical formaldehyde can be found in many of stains, paints, and resins used in wood products.
+Chemical formaldehyde can be found in many of the stains, paints, and resins used in wood products.
 Especially problematic are manufactured sheet-good products such as MDF (medium-density-fiberboard) and plywoods, in which the bonding resins may have a high level of formaldehyde.
-Because the carcass construction of most cabinets usually makes use of manufactured products such as particleboard and plywood, these are prime sources of formaldehyde in the home.
+Because the carcass construction of most cabinets and furniture pieces makes use of manufactured products such as fiberboard and plywood, these are prime sources of formaldehyde in the home.

 The Health Risks of Formaldehyde

 Formaldehyde is a naturally occurring organic compound that is used in the production of industrial resins of all kinds.
 The compound may readily outgas from the glues and resins used in furniture, putting gaseous formaldehyde into the air of your home.
 Other possible sources of formaldehyde include foam insulations and carpeting.

 Even in relatively small doses, formaldehyde in the air can pose health risks, as described by the National Cancer Institute: